louis77/nova-http-client/README.md

 }
 ```

-You can also specify file path to use as a body, which starts with < :
+You can also specify a file path to use as a body, which starts with `<`.
+It will try to read the file and use it as the body.

 ```
 POST https://postman-echo.com/post